-Annual Stewardship Report 2022
+Annual Stewardship Report 2023

-March 2023
+March 2024

 City of London Investment Management Company Limited (CLIM) is a specialist investor in closed-end funds (CEFs).
-Promoting strong corporate governance at CEFs has been a central part of the investment process since the business was founded in 1991.
-CLIM's Proxy Voting Policy for closed-end funds, first published in 1998, is now incorporated in this Annual Stewardship Report in the first section below.
+Promoting strong corporate governance at CEFs has been a central part of our investment process since the business was founded in 1991.
+CLIM's Proxy Voting Policy forms the basis for our engagement with CEF boards and it is set out below in the first section of this Annual Stewardship Report.

-Our proxy voting policy forms the basis for our engagement with CEF boards.
-The second section describes CLIM's stewardship principles and our extensive engagement activity in 2022 in a format that is aligned with the twelve principles of the UK Stewardship Code.
+The second section describes CLIM's stewardship principles and our extensive engagement activity in 2023 in a format that is aligned with the twelve principles of the UK Stewardship Code.